Drive Reduction Theory: Hull's Motivation Model

 The theory proposed that all behaviour is motivated by drive reduction.
 An organism acts to reduce tension.
 When tension is reduced, the action is reinforced (more likely to occur again).
 This was powerful in its simplicity and explained much of observed learning, especially in animals and young children.

-Homeostasis and drive satiation describe how the body restores internal balance by reducing tension created by unmet physiological needs.
 The body aims for a steady temperature and balanced blood sugar.
 When these change, a drive starts to restore balance.
-Thirst makes the learner drink, reducing strain.
-This is automatic, critical for survival drives like hunger (Hull, 1951).
+Thirst makes the learner drink, which reduces strain.
+This process is automatic and critical for survival drives like hunger (Hull, 1951).

 This explained why rewards work: food satisfies hunger, cooling satisfies heat stress, and these satisfactions reinforce the behaviour that preceded them.
 The theory predicted that as a drive is satisfied, reward value decreases.
 A starving child will work hard for a biscuit; a well-fed child won't.
 This seemed to explain motivation across contexts.

-Harlow challenged Hull's model with new evidence.
-He showed that curiosity and exploration motivate learning.
-This happens without drive reduction or external reward.
 He gave young rhesus monkeys a mechanical puzzle.
-The puzzle had no food reward.
-It offered no reduction in primary drives.
-Touching the puzzle simply moved bolts and levers.
-Yet the monkeys solved it repeatedly for hours.
-They did this with no external reward (Harlow, 1950).
+The puzzle had no food reward and did not reduce primary drives.
+Touching it simply moved bolts and levers.
+Yet the monkeys solved it again and again for hours, with no external reward (Harlow, 1950).

-This violated drive reduction theory.
-According to Hull, behaviour without drive reduction should not be reinforced.
-But these monkeys were highly motivated by the puzzle itself.
-They showed what Harlow called "intrinsic motivation", motivation generated internally by curiosity and the satisfaction of solving a problem.
+Yet these monkeys were highly motivated by the puzzle itself.
+They showed what Harlow called "intrinsic motivation", which is motivation generated internally by curiosity and the satisfaction of solving a problem.
 This was not about reducing hunger or pain; it was about exploring the world.

-Deci's Self-Determination model is a theory of motivation.
-It builds on three learner needs.
-First, learners need autonomy.
-They must feel in control of their actions.
-Second, they need competence.
-They must master challenges to feel capable (Deci and Ryan, 1985).
-Finally, learners need relatedness.
-They must feel connected to other people.
+First, learners need autonomy, which means feeling in control of their actions.
+Second, they need competence, which means mastering challenges so they feel capable (Deci and Ryan, 1985).
+Finally, learners need relatedness, which means feeling connected to other people.

 This explains why token economies work brilliantly in the short term but often backfire long-term.
 You can motivate compliance with stickers, but you're training the child to do things for extrinsic reward, not to develop intrinsic motivation.
 Harlow's monkeys didn't need a reward to stay curious; they were rewarded by curiosity itself.